bobbingwide/oik-presentation/readme.txt

 1. oik-presentation in action

 == Upgrade Notice ==
+= 2.0.0 =
+Upgrade to support the WordPress block editor

 = 1.1 =
 Depends on oik base plugin v2.1-alpha or higher and oik-fields v1.19.0905 or higher